 Though furnaces vary plenty from model to model, type to type, they all have one component in common, an Ignitor.
 Of course, the form of this component itself does vary.
 Gone are the days where the word “furnace” referred specifically and only to a system in which a small, always burning pilot light would burn away and light the fuel that warmed the home.
 Nowadays your furnace could run on anything from electricity, to gas, to oil.

-But, regardless, if you’ve got a furnace, you’ve got a furnace Ignitor.
+But, regardless, if you’ve got a furnace, you’ve got a furnace ignitor.
 And like all complicated machinery, this Ignitor can sometimes develop problems.
-Even if you know absolutely nothing about how your furnace works and what the various components hidden away in its insides do, with some simple troubleshooting, you can determine whether your furnace Ignitor is giving you problems and what the likely culprit is.
-And that’s what this tip of the day will aim to do, arm with all the knowledge you might need to spot a faulty furnace Ignitor and get your heating in Austin back up to full working order.
+Even if you know absolutely nothing about how your furnace works and what the various components hidden away in its insides do, with some simple troubleshooting, you can determine whether your furnace ignitor is giving you problems and what the likely culprit is.
+And that’s what this tip of the day will aim to do, arm with all the knowledge you might need to spot a faulty furnace ignitor and get your heating back up to full working order.

 Defining the Ignitor’s Role

-Before we illuminate a full picture of the problems that can develop in furnace Ignitors and how to troubleshoot them, one first has to understand what exactly the ignitor does, a little about how it does it, and how it fits into the grand scheme of an Austin heating system.
+Before we illuminate a full picture of the problems that can develop in furnace ignitors and how to troubleshoot them, one first has to understand what exactly the ignitor does, a little about how it does it, and how it fits into the grand scheme of a heating system.

 The furnace ignitor is a core component of the heating system.
 In fact, you might say it’s THE key component.
 It sets off the whole process of fuel burning, air warming, and warmth spreading.
 In the simplest sense, a furnace ignitor is the part of your heater that turns fuel into heat.
 Your ignitor lights the burner, sparking the combustion process.
 That’s the simple way to describe it.
 But, as you might expect, there’s a lot more to it than that.